 Every electronic device we own contains hazardous materials like lead, cadmium and sometime even mercury.
 If our old electronics end up in landfills, these hazardous materials will eventually begin to contaminate our environment – and none of us want that to happen.

 Recycling your e-waste responsibly is simple and easy.
 Do you have multiple items?
-Call or email us to schedule your free pick-up right now!
+Call or email us to see if you qualify for a free pick-up right now!
 Only have a couple of items?
 Stop by and drop off your e-junk.
-Did we mention it’s FREE?
+Did we mention many items are FREE to recycle?